jonbeckett/jonbeckett.github.io/_posts/2024-08-29-authenticity.md

 Substack.

 Yes, they're paying to attract influential writers, and yes, they could do with a small army of user interface and interaction designers, but my word has their trajectory been spectacular.
 Where else can you find the likes of Patti Smith, Margaret Atwood, Salman Rushdie, Stephen Fry, Chuck Palahniuk, Nick Hornby, Richard Dawkins and Pamela Anderson (yes, *that* Pamela Anderson) writing personal blogs, alongside a rapidly growing community of old-media journalists, retired columnists, and plain-old-garden-bloggers such as myself?

-Of course this is me though, and rather than switch platforms  *yet again*, I'm trying to be everywhere, for everybody, all at once (*isn't that a movie title?*).
+Of course this is me though, and rather than switch platforms ï¿½*yet again*, I'm trying to be everywhere, for everybody, all at once (*isn't that a movie title?*).
 I'm cross-posting to Wordpress, Tumblr, Medium, and Substack.

 Now and again the urge to find out what other's think of each platform overtakes me, and a quick search uncovers an entire universe of commercial bloggers espousing Wordpress rule over the internet universe, and how you can buy their get-rich-quick series of posts, videos, and podcasts about how you too can live happily ever after while holed up in a perfect cabin with a laptop somewhere.